Polar Coding for Non-Stationary Channels

-The \emph{channel polarization} phenomenon was discovered by Ar{\i}kan \cite{Arikan}.
-The basic Ar{\i}kan's polarization transform takes two independent copies of a binary-input discrete memoryless channel (B-DMC) $W : \{0,1\} \to \sY$ and turns them into $(W^-,W^+)$.
+The \emph{channel polarization} phenomenon was discovered by Ar{\i}kan \cite{Arikan} and is based on a $2 \times 2$ polarization transform as the building block.
+The $2 \times 2$ polarization transform takes two independent copies of a binary-input discrete memoryless channel $W : \{0,1\} \to \sY$ and turns them into $(W^-,W^+)$, where $W^-$ and $W^+$ are also binary-input discrete memoryless channels.
 It is proved that by repeating the same process recursively, almost all the resulting bit-channels $W^{s^n}$, for $s^n \in \left\{+,-\right\}^n$, become either \emph{almost} noiseless with capacity very close to $1$ or \emph{almost} noisy, with capacity very close to $0$~\cite{Arikan}.

-The same basic polarization transform can be applied when the two underlying channels $W_1 : \{0,1\} \to \sY_1$ and $W_2 : \{0,1\} \to \sY_2$ are independent but not identical.
-The channel combining operations are defined as follows:
+The same polarization transform can be applied when the two underlying channels $W_1 : \{0,1\} \to \sY_1$ and $W_2 : \{0,1\} \to \sY_2$ are independent but not identical.
+The channel combining operations are defined as follows \cite{Arikan}:

 where $y_1 \in \sY_1, y_2 \in \sY_2$, and $u_1,u_2 \in \left\{0,1\right\}$.
 In fact, when $W_1 = W_2 = W$, $W \boxcoasterisk W = W^-$ and $W \circledast W = W^+$.